 3. Don’t eat at your desk

 We know, we know… it’s easy – especially if you work from home – to catch up with a quick bit of admin/surfing YouTube while you eat your lunch.
 But food is a big problem, especially if it’s anywhere near your keyboard, because it contributes to those household germs and, of course, it leaves a smell behind.
-On which note, find our tips for getting rid of household smells for more fresh tips.

 4. How to clean a home office chair